How to Watch Movies in the Theater for Free

 How to See Movies in the Theater for Free

 It's a very simple process, you just need to know where to look.
-There are two main sites that I frequent — GoFobo and Film Metro — though I'm sure there are others I haven't heard of.
+There is one site that I frequent — GoFobo — though I'm sure there are others I haven't heard of.
 Some of the screenings will be available to you, in which case you just need to reserve and print your tickets (each reservation typically comes with two).
 For some movies, you'll need an RSVP code first.
 A good place to look for those is rsvpcodes.com, where people enter city and movie-specific codes for others to use.

 What to Know Before Attending a Screening

 There are several things you should keep in mind for these screenings: